SeniorGroup-22-23/Wing/Backend/ROUTES.md

    7. [Get Prompt by ID](#getprompt)
    8. [Edit Prompt Response](#editpromptresponse)
    9. [Delete Prompt Response](#deletepromptresponse)
+   12. [Delete User] TODO (also delete all corresponding records in other tables)
 6. [INTERNAL USE ONLY](#internal)
     1. [Post Prompt](#postpromptinternal)